smokephisticated/smokephisticated/pages/bongs/bongs.md

 <h2 class="heading-center">Best bongs under $150</h2>

-**Here below** - you'll find a quick layout of our most effective and highest-quality  between $100 to $150 that will ensure quality usage for years to come.
+**Here below** - you'll find our most effective bong recommendations between $100 to $150 that will bring you quality usage for years to come.

 <h3 class="heading-center">For the Experienced Toker:</h3>